 Facts and Figures

-- According to one source, the last record of European Sturgeon in the Serbian part of the Danube river was in 1954.
+- The last record of European Sturgeon in the Serbian part of the Danube river was in 1954.

 - In the Black Sea basin the European Sturgeon was always the rarest sturgeon species and its presence was only documented until the beginning of the 20th century.